whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

     <h5><a href="/runner/druid&druid&giantspider&giantspider&giantspider&gianteagle&gianteagle" target="_blank">Run this Encounter</a></h5>
   </div>
   <div id="chapter2necromancers">
-    <h3>Necromancers on the Edge of Town</h3>
+    <h2>Necromancers on the Edge of Town</h2>
     <p>
       For the past several months everyone trying to leave the city has been attacked by undead.
 Any time the players leave the city they will be attacked by undead within an hour (see Undead Raid in the random encounter section of this chapter).
     </p>
     <p>
       Whatever attacks them, they leave relatively obvious tracks that lead back to the necromancers camp.
     </p>
-    <h4>The Necromancer's Camp</h4>
+    <h3>The Necromancer's Camp</h3>
     <p>
       The necromancers have been harassing the town for a good two months now, and are well set in.
 Though their camp is out in the open, and does not have the benefit of predicting where attacks may come from.
 The necromancers believe they will be able to deal with any threat that shows up, and have set up traps to simply alert them to intruders.
 Once an alarm is raised, the necromancers spend a minute to create a huge skeleton to aid them against the incoming forces.
     </p>
+    <h4>Zombie Moat</h4>
     <p>
-      <strong>Zombie Moat:</strong> The encampment is surrounded by a ditch that is 15ft wide and 20ft deep (dug by zombies).
+      The encampment is surrounded by a ditch that is 15ft wide and 20ft deep (dug by zombies).
 The zombies that dug out the pit are still in it (14 total, and armed with shovels).
 The zombies also start growling at people they see, which alert the rest of the camp.
     </p>
     <h5><a href="/runner/zombie&zombie&zombie&zombie&zombie&zombie&zombie&zombie&zombie&zombie&zombie&zombie&zombie&zombie&zombie&zombie" target="_blank">Run This Encounter</a></h5>
+    <h4>Patrols</h4>
     <p>
-      <strong>Patrols:</strong> These patrols travel in groups of 3, 1 wight and 2 skeletons armed with heavy crossbows.
+      These patrols travel in groups of 3, 1 wight and 2 skeletons armed with heavy crossbows.
 Players can expect to see at least 3 such groups randomly patrolling.
 One of the skeletons in the group has a bell, and will ring it loudly (as an action) when it see intruders.
 These skeletons join together to fight intruders if the alarm is raised, and will notice if the zombies in the pit start making noise.
     </p>
     <h5><a href="/runner/wight&skeleton&skeleton" target="_blank">Run This Encounter</a></h5>
+    <h4>Watch Towers</h4>
     <p>
-      <strong>Watch Towers:</strong> 5 wooden watch towers have been set up within the camp.
+      5 wooden watch towers have been set up within the camp.
 Each tower is 30 ft. high with a single ladder that leads to an upper platform.
 The upper platform has half walls that provide partial cover.
 On top of each tower is 4 skeletons with heavy crossbows.
 These towers are positioned equidistant from one another (50 ft apart) and give a full circle of watch.
 The skeletons are quite dumb however, and only sound the alarm and attack if humans approach.
 A simple disguise, a large shrub, or a blanket could make the skeletons not bother attacking.
     </p>
     <h5><a href="/runner/skeleton&skeleton&skeleton&skeleton">Run This Encounter</a></h5>
+    <h4>Ogre Zombie Pits</h4>
     <p>
-      <strong>Ogre Zombie Pits:</strong> Similar to the first trap, there are sporadically zombie pits hidden in the area.
+      Similar to the first trap, there are sporadically zombie pits hidden in the area.
 A player that isn’t paying attention has an 80% chance of walking into a pit, and must make a DC 12 Dex Save or fall into a pit with an Ogre Zombie at the bottom.
 The necromancers have walked through the camp enough to know where the pits are by heart, and a DC 13 survival check reveals the paths that the necromancers have worn down (triggered automatically, no need for the player to guess at having to do one.).
 Alternately a passive perception of 16 or higher will notice any pits within 15 ft of a player automatically.
     </p>
     <h5><a href="/runner/ogrezombie" target="_blank">Run This Encounter</a></h5>
+    <h4>Tortured Citizens</h4>
     <p>
-      <strong>Tortured Citizens:</strong> Some of the people from the town, those that attempted escape or attempted to fight the necromancers are chained to posts in the inner area of the camp.
+      Some of the people from the town, those that attempted escape or attempted to fight the necromancers are chained to posts in the inner area of the camp.
 Each of these people are trapped with a glyph of warding, if the person is removed by some daring hero, the hero and the hostage explode for 5d8 thunder damage (DC 14 Constitution save for half).
 This creates a loud booming sound that alerts the skeleton patrols and the necromancers.
 The citizens are unconscious and have level 5 exhaustion (speed of 0).
 If given water or food some of them can mention that the necromancers did some magic thing to the pole they are chained to, but are not aware what it does.
 The rune itself is obvious, and a DC 15 arcana check will identify it's effect.
     </p>
+    <h4>Noisemakers</h4>
     <p>
-      <strong>Noisemakers:</strong> Lastly near the center of their camp the necromancers have set up noisemakers in the form of a curtain of bones on strings.
+      Lastly near the center of their camp the necromancers have set up noisemakers in the form of a curtain of bones on strings.
 The curtain entirely surrounds the camp, and there is no clear entrance.
 The noise maker simply makes rattling which alerts the skeleton patrols, and gives the necromancers enough time to summon their giant skeleton.
     </p>
+    <h4>Necromancer's Tent</h4>
     <p>
-      <strong>Necromancer's Tent:</strong> Inside the tent are the necromancers.
+      Inside the tent are the necromancers.
 Ironically, they don’t like to have undead in the room with them, and instead just a big piles of bones in a chest, along with anything else they may need.
     </p>
     <h5><a href="/runner/orcnecromancer&orcnecromancer&minotaurskeleton" target="_blank">Run This Encounter</a></h5>
   </div>
   <div id="chapter2sulac">
-    <h3>Sulac's Lair</h3>
+    <h2>Sulac's Lair</h2>
     <h4>Path to the dragon</h4>
     <p>
       The path to the dragon is a long winding upward sloping path, originally designed for carts to be carried up, back when the dragon still accepted offerings.
 Along the way there are six signs that read, in order: